The Art of War: How the Sword Shaped the Pen, and Vice Versa

-A look into how art and war has influenced each other through the years
+A look into how art and war have influenced each other through the years.

 “He who wishes to fight must first count the cost.”